-- To provide advice to stakeholders in relation to the implementation of the Code. - To monitor and review bus operators' compliance with the Code. - To manage review processes for students who are refused bus travel as a consequence for breaching the Code.
+- To provide advice to stakeholders in relation to the implementation of the Code. - To monitor and review bus operators' compliance with the Code. - To manage review processes for students who are refused bus travel.

 - To investigate complaints about bus operators and/or drivers in relation to school student bus travel. - To undertake Code policy reviews, as appropriate.